Brli/brli.github.io/_posts/2021-12-11-logi-pop-keys.markdown

 ...And, yes, I bought a set...

-Where I didn't notice that the emoji icons on the right edge cannot be recognized under Liunux (at least, Arch Linux™️ )
+Where I didn't notice that the emoji icons on the right edge cannot be recognized under Linux (at least, Arch Linux™️ )

 ## Troubleshoot Corner